codex-k8s/codexctl/README.md

 ### 🧩 1.2.
 Templating and context

 `services.yaml` and all referenced manifests are rendered using Go templates.
-In templates you have access to:
+In templates, you have access to:

 - `{{ .Env }}` — current environment (`dev`, `staging`, `ai`);
 - `{{ .Namespace }}` — Kubernetes namespace;